Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Model

 This expansion represents the density as a stationary baseline plus a linear combination of Koopman eigenfunctions.
-Each mode \(\varphi_{i}\) evolves independently at exponential rate \(\lambda_{i}\), and thus forecasting the future density reduces to propagating a finite number of modal coefficients.
-DPDD estimates the leading eigenpairs \(\{(\widehat\lambda_{i},\widehat\varphi_{i})\}_{i=1}^{r}\) from data.
+Each mode \(\varphi_{i}\) evolves independently at an exponential rate \(\lambda_{i}\), and thus forecasting the future density reduces it to propagating a finite number of modal coefficients.
+DPDD estimates the leading eigenpairs \(\{(\widehat\lambda_{i},\widehat\varphi_{i})\}_{i=1}^{r}\) from the data.